-Dr. De Delva is board-certified in both general and thoracic surgery.
+Dr. Pierre E. De Delva is currently a thoracic surgeon at the Universty of Mississippi Medical Center in Jackson, Mississippi.
+He is board-certified in both general and thoracic surgery.
 His areas of practice cover a broad range of specialties including cancer, surgery, the heart, lung cancer, cardiothoracic surgery, and gastrointestinal cancer.
 Dr. De Delva’s clinical interests focus on minimally invasive lung and esophageal surgical procedures as well as the management of benign and malignant disorders of the airway and thoracic outlet syndrome.

 Dr. De Delva has authored or coauthored several scientific articles that have been published in The Annals of Thoracic Surgery and the European Journal of Cardiothoracic Surgery.
-His research centers on such topics as health disparities in cancer, outcomes and quality improvement in thoracic surgery, and development of biologic tracheal substitutes.
+His research focuses on topics such as health disparities in cancer, outcomes and quality improvement in thoracic surgery and development of biologic tracheal substitutes.